Christ Church Cathedral

 Hana Blažíková, soprano

-The Czech soprano, Hana Blažíková, was born in Prague.
-As a child she sung in a children choir Radost Praha and she played violin.
-Later she turned to solo singing, graduating in 2002 from the Prague Conservatory in the class of Jiří Kotouč.
-Later she undertook further study with Poppy Holden, Peter Kooij, Monika Mauch and Howard Crook.
+Hana Blažíková was born in Prague.
+As a child she sang in the children’s choir Radost Praha and played the violin.
+Later she turned to solo singing, graduating in 2002 from the Prague Conservatory in the class of Jiří Kotouč and undertook further study with Poppy Holden, Peter Kooij, Monika Mauch and Howard Crook.

-Today Hana has achieved high acclaim as a leading specialist in the interpretation of baroque, rennaisance and medieval music, performing with ensembles and orchestras around the world, including the Collegium Vocale Gent, Bach Collegium Japan, Sette Voci, the Amsterdam Baroque Orchestra, L’Arpeggiata, Gli Angeli Geneve, La Fenice, Nederlandse Bachvereniging, Tafelmusik, Collegium 1704, Collegium Marianum, Musica Florea, L’Armonia Sonora among others.
-She regulartly cooperates with the world-class cornetto player Bruce Dickey, with whom she recorded the CD “Breathtaking” and together they continue performing this program around the world.
+Today Hana has achieved high acclaim as a leading specialist in the interpretation of Baroque, Renaissance and medieval music, performing with ensembles and orchestras around the world, including the Collegium Vocale Gent, the Bach Collegium Japan, Sette Voci, the Amsterdam Baroque Orchestra, L’Arpeggiata, Gli Angeli Genève, La Fenice, Nederlandse Bachvereniging, Tafelmusik, Collegium 1704, Collegium Marianum, Musica Florea, L’Armonia Sonora and others.

 Bruce Dickey, cornetto

 Bruce Dickey can be heard on countless recordings.
-His solo CD (“Quel lascivissimo cornetto…”) on Accent with the ensemble Tragicomedia was awarded the Diapason d’or.
-His second solo CD, entitled “La Bella Minuta”, has just been released on the Passacaille label.
+His solo CD (“Quel lascivissimo cornetto…”) on Accent with the ensemble Tragicomedia was awarded the Diapason d’or and was chosen in 2017 by Diapason Magazine as one of the 100 best CDs of Baroque Music of the past half century.
+His second solo CD, entitled “La Bella Minuta”, was released on the Passacaille label in 2011, and was described as, “simply a brilliant recording”.

 For more information, please visit brucedickey.com.